Today's Articles

 On this date, in 1902, Ted Radcliffe, a Black baseball player in the Negro Leagues, was born.

-Throughout his career, Radcliffe exercised an entrepreneurial spirit, often forming all-star teams of Negro League stars to book exhibition games against white major league stars independently.
+Throughout his career, Radcliffe demonstrated an entrepreneurial spirit, frequently assembling all-star teams of Negro League stars to book exhibition games against white major league stars independently.
 More often than not, Satchel Paige was Radcliffe's business partner in these highly successful ventures.
 In addition to his catching and pitching duties, Radcliffe took on managerial responsibilities in the late 1930s.
-In 1937 and 1938, he managed the Memphis Red Sox and, in 1943, took the helm of the Chicago American Giants.
+In 1937 and 1938, he managed the Memphis Red Sox, and in 1943, he took the helm of the Chicago American Giants.

-Throughout this time, he continued as an active player.
+Throughout this period, he remained an active player.
 A flamboyant personality second only to Satchel, Paige made Radcliffe a crowd-pleaser throughout his career.
 Ted Radcliffe died in August 2005.

 To become a Professional Athlete